-To test this, examine transcript levels of Notch pathway genes and potential Notch target genes with a predicted RBPJ binding site in their promoter across all HPV E6 cell lines as well as in cells depleted for MAML1.
+To test this, examine transcript levels of Notch pathway genes and potential Notch target genes with a predicted RBPJ (also known as CSL) binding site in their promoter across all HPV E6 cell lines as well as in cells depleted for MAML1.
 Perturbations in Notch signalling can confer either oncogenic or tumour-suppressive effects.

 Because both inhibition of the Notch pathway and the expression of HPV8 E6 promote squamous cell carcinoma, we reasoned that binding of HPV5 and HPV8 E6 to MAML1 might inhibit Notch signalling.

-Rozenblatt-Rozen et al. Nature 487, 491 (2012) Association of HPV E6 proteins with MAML1 inhibits Notch
+Rozenblatt-Rozen et al. Nature 487, 491 (2012)

+Association of HPV E6 proteins with MAML1 inhibits Notch

-Heat map of expression of Notch-pathwayresponsive genes in IMR-90 cells on expression of E6 proteins from different HPV types or on knockdown of MAML1, relative to control cells.
-Transcript levels of several Notch targets were significantly decreased in IMR-90 cells that were either depleted for MAML1 or expressing either HPV5 or HPV8 E6.
+Heat map of expression of Notch-pathwayresponsive genes (shown on x-axis from DLL4 to JAG1) in IMR-90 cells on expression of E6 proteins from different HPV types or on knockdown of MAML1, relative to control cells.

+Transcript levels of several Notch targets were significantly decreased in IMR-90 cells (blue fields) that were either depleted for MAML1 (first line) or expressing either HPV5 or HPV8 E6 (lines 2 and 3).

 This indicates that the association of HPV5 and HPV8 E6 proteins with MAML1 inhibits Notch signalling.

 How viral proteins interact with proteins in Notch signaling

 Representation of viral protein interactions with components of the Notch signalling pathway.

 Notch ICD, Notch intracellular domain.

-\rightarrow viral proteins from all four DNA tumour viruses target proteins of the Notch pathway (P < 0.002).
-This highlights the central role of Notch signalling in both virus-host perturbations and tumorigenesis, and support observations that implicate MAML1 in cancer pathogenesis.
-Computational systems biology of cancer To which extent do viral proteins globally target host proteins causally implicated in cancer?
-Compare the viral targets, identified through binary interaction, protein complex associations and TF-binding-site analyses, against a gold standard set of 107 high-confidence causal human cancer genes in the COSMIC Classic (CC) gene set.
-Viral targets were significantly enriched among CC genes (P=0.01).
-To optimize the stringency of potential cancer enrichment analyses, restrict the set of viral protein targets identified by TAP-MSto those identified by 3 or more unique peptides, a choice corresponding to an experimental reproducibility rate greater than 90%.
+\rightarrow viral proteins from all 4 DNA tumour viruses target proteins of the Notch pathway (P < 0.002).

+This highlights the central role of Notch signalling in both virus-host perturbations and tumorigenesis, and supports observations that implicate MAML1 in cancer pathogenesis.

+Computational systems biology of cancer

+To which extent do viral proteins globally target host proteins that have been causally implicated in cancer?

+Compare the viral targets, identified through binary interactions, protein complex associations and TF-binding-site analyses, against a gold standard set of 107 high-confidence causal human cancer genes in the COSMIC Classic (CC) gene set.

+\rightarrow Viral targets were significantly enriched among CC genes (P=0.01).

 Virus-host network model

 Diagram describing the composition of VirHost (947 proteins identified by TAP-MS with at least 3 unique peptides, Y2H and TF) and overlap with COSMIC Classic (CC) genes.

 'VirHost' set includes 16 proteins encoded by CC genes (P=0.007), among which tumour suppressor genes were significantly over-represented (P=0.03).

-Viral proteins, transcription factors and clusters
+Viral proteins. transcription factors and clusters